Johnny Yip: Early years (1962–1980)

-Rise to fame (1980 - )
+Rise to fame (1980–)

-In 1980, Yip Chun-tong was employed by Michael Lai Siu-tin, the then music director of Rediffusion Television, for his sad and vicissitudes of life voice.
-He recorded his first two TV drama songs, "Gone With the Wind" and "Drama Life", and made his mark.
-With the help of Lai Siu-tin, Yip Chun-tong signed an exclusive TV drama singing contract with Rediffusion Television, in which he was neither a singer nor an artist.
-Yip Chun-tong was assigned to sing five more theme songs for the original TV dramas produced by Rediffusion Television, a total of six theme songs.
-All six theme songs were composed by Lai Siu-tin, with lyrics written by the then Rediffusion Publicity Director Lo Kwok-jim, and arranged by Filipino arranger Eugenio "Nonoy" Ocampo.
-These six TV series and their theme songs include: "Gone With the Wind", "The Heroes of the Palace", "Tai Chi Master", "Hong Kong Gentlemen (I)", "The Ranger Zhang Sanfeng" and "The Legendary Fok" ("Theme song of the same name").
+In 1980, Yip Chun-tong was hired by Michael Lai Siu-tin, the then music director of Rediffusion Television.
+With the help of Lai Siu-tin, Yip Chun-tong signed an exclusive TV drama singing contract with Rediffusion Television, where he recorded his first two TV drama songs, "Gone With the Wind" and "Drama Life".
+Yip Chun-tong was then assigned to sing five more theme songs for original TV dramas produced by Rediffusion Television.
+All of the theme songs were composed by Lai Siu-tin, with lyrics written by the then Rediffusion Publicity Director Lo Kwok-jim and an arrangement by Filipino arranger Eugenio "Nonoy" Ocampo.
+These TV series and their theme songs included "Gone With the Wind", "The Heroes of the Palace", "Tai Chi Master", "Hong Kong Gentlemen (I)", "The Ranger Zhang Sanfeng" and "The Legendary Fok".
 In addition, Yip Chun-tong also sang some of the interludes of these TV series, including "Drama Life" from "Gone With the Wind" and "No Excuse" from "Hong Kong Gentlemen (I)", and released several personal albums through EMI Records.
 Since the record company only wanted Yip to focus on his singing career, Ye resigned from his position as a resident singer at the Furama Hotel, where he had worked for two years.

-In 1982, Yip Chun-tong left Rediffusion Television and signed a singing contract with TVB, as TVB had many variety shows promoting songs, such as "Enjoy Yourself Tonight", "Jade Solid Gold", and "K-100".
+In 1982, Yip Chun-tong left Rediffusion Television and signed a singing contract with TVB.

-After joining TVB, Yip Chun-tong often collaborated with the station's then music director Joseph Koo, singing TV drama songs composed by Koo: "The Troupe Boy" (戲班小子), "It's Hard to Determine the Boundary Between Good and Evil" (難為正邪定分界, duet with Mak Chi-shing), "Forget All the Love in My Heart" (忘尽心中情), "I Wish to Live Alone All My Life" (我願一生孤獨過), "When I'm Gone" (當我人去後), "The Smiling, Proud Wanderer" (笑傲江湖, duet with Frances Yip), etc.; among them, "Forget All the Love in My Heart" became his first famous song.
+After joining TVB, Yip Chun-tong often collaborated with the station's then music director Joseph Koo, singing TV drama songs composed by Koo, including "The Troupe Boy" (戲班小子), "It's Hard to Determine the Boundary Between Good and Evil" (難為正邪定分界, duet with Mak Chi-shing), "Forget All the Love in My Heart" (忘尽心中情), "I Wish to Live Alone All My Life" (我願一生孤獨過), "When I'm Gone" (當我人去後), and "The Smiling, Proud Wanderer" (笑傲江湖; duet with Frances Yip).

 "I like Yip Chun Tong's voice, it's more Chinese and it goes well with the melodies I write.
 Because he knows how to play the bass guitar and has worked in bands, he has a quick grasp of my musical requirements, so he is very good at it."